dgraph-io/dgraph/wiki/content/deploy/index.md

 See [Fast Data Loading]({{< relref "#fast-data-loading" >}}) for more about the expected N-Quads format.

 You need to determine the
-number of Dgraph server instances you want in your cluster.
+number of Dgraph alpha instances you want in your cluster.
 You should set the number of reduce shards to this number.
 You will also need to set the number of map shards to at least this number (a higher number helps the bulk loader evenly distribute predicates between the reduce shards).
 For this example, you could use